kshi4234/CS4395-HLT/docs/descriptions.md

 The program can be run through terminal by running the command 'python [NAME OF PROGRAM] [RELATIVE PATH TO data.csv]', or by typing 'python' and hitting enter to start a python session, then running '[NAME OF PROGRAM] [RELATIVE PATH TO data.csv]'.

 In my opinion, Python is extremely powerful for text processing because of how easy it is to unpack values from an array or tuple.
-Furthermore, the String class in Python comes with useful methods like .split(), and regex
+Furthermore, the String class in Python comes with useful methods like .split(), and regex is intuitive to use in Python.
+However, whenever I am trying to get numbers from processing text I sometimes forget to typecast the string into an integer.
+Normally it would be easy to catch where this occurs because other languages like Java and C++ have static typing, whereas in Python when I have typing issues I need to go sleuthing.
+Although this isn't a huge issue, cumulatively the time lost adds up.

+For the most part, this project was a review in Python because I am already familiar with text processing and file I/O functionality in Python.

 [<-- Back](https://kshi4234.github.io/CS4395-HLT/)